manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 </br>

 <a name="NaïvewithClusteringApproach"></a>**Naïve with Clustering Approach (Machine Learning Score Component 1 & 2)**
-- This script is similar to Naive Approach but produces output holding additional Interactome Clustering data
+- This script is similar to `8_NaiveApproach.py`, but the output additionally contains Interactome Clustering data

 -> Run 10_Naive_withClusteringApproach.py script with:
 ```console